• Skip to primary navigation

 This post contains affiliate links, meaning we may be (minimally!) compensated if you purchase after clicking the link.

 It’s back to school this week — law school style.
-As new law students everywhere are filling the halls and making frequent (and expensive) stops at the 987456_47213324bookstore, one question keeps coming up: What supplements should you invest in and should you buy them now?
+As new law students everywhere are filling the halls and making frequent (and expensive) stops at the bookstore, one question keeps coming up: What supplements should you invest in and should you buy them now?

 Put away the credit card.
 You can buy supplements throughout the semester, as you need them.